isomerpages/govtech-gobusiness/pages/solutionrepo/solution2155.md

 ---
-title: Vacuum Cooler Equipment
+title: Solar Panels System and Energy Storage System
 permalink: /productivity-solutions-grant/solutionrepo/solution2155
 ---

-## Vacuum Cooler Equipment
+## Solar Panels System and Energy Storage System

 ## Overview

 **Description**

-A system that rapidly cools from produce to extend shelf life and be more energy efficient.
+A system that stores and converts solar energy into electrical energy for farm usage to improve resource efficiency and sustainability.

 ## Solution Packages Option(s)